Nature's Nook

 3

-Website is responsive so that it may be accessed by users of many different types of devices
+The website design is responsive so that it may be accessed by users of many different types of devices.

 Going Forward